 Some users are reporting that they are encountering the Microsoft Store error code 0x80D02017 when trying to download and install or update Windows Store apps.
 In this post, we will identify the possible causes, as well as provide the most appropriate solutions you can try to help you remediate this issue.

-You might encounter the error due to one or more but not limited to the following known causes;
+You might encounter Microsoft Store error 0x80D02017 in Windows 11/10 due to one or more but not limited to the following known causes;

 - Common Windows Store Glitch .